 While these words may not mean anything to you, they serve as the foundation, of my “why”, and what drives me today.

 I fundamentally believe that we all have a purpose.
-We are all here to make a contribution.
-We are here to make a difference.
+Above all, we are all here to make a contribution.
+Similary we are here to make a difference.
 In a positive way.
 It’s just that you may not know what it is right now.
+So if you get clarity around this, then it might just be why you should start a business.

-But imagine, if today you did know what your “why” is.
-Do you think that could make a difference to where you and your business is currently at?
+In other words, if today you did know what your “why” is, do you think that could make a difference to where you and your business is currently at?

-I believe it would, and that’s why I am so passionate in sharing these ideas because it made a huge difference for me and my business.
+I believe it would, and that’s why I am so passionate about sharing these ideas because it made a huge difference for me and my business.
+Because knowing why you should start a business is more important than how to start a business.

 You see, I believe in Learn, Lead, Legacy and being a force for good.